Published: March 2021

-School districts and school-based staff understand doubled-up eligibility and are able to identify students living in this housing situation.
-Staff are also properly trained to advocate and provide support for students living doubled-up.
+School districts and school-based staff are able to identify and understand the complex experiences of students who are living in doubled-up housing situations.
+In addition, staff are properly trained to recognize, advocate for, and provide support services for McKinney-Vento eligible students, which include students who are doubled-up.

 - Inform school and district staff, students and families, lawmakers, and community members about the different definitions of homelessness at the state and federal levels.
 (PE, LE) *See Housing Partnerships topic area, goal 4, for further information.

 - Train school-based staff on how to identify and serve students living in doubled-up housing situations.
 (PE, LE)

 - Train school-based staff on available housing resources for the benefit of students who are living doubled-up.
 (PE, LE)